On the quantitative isoperimetric inequality in the plane with the barycentric distance: Introduction

 \section{Introduction}

 In the last thirty years quantitative isoperimetric inequalities have received much attention in the litterature.
-Several distances between a set and the ball of same measure have been proposed to establish quantitative isoperimetric inequalities, where the isoperimetric deficit
+The purpose is to quantify the distance that a subset of $\R^n$, $\Omega$, has from an $n$-dimensional ball $B$ of the same measure in terms of the so called isoperimetric deficit $\delta(\Omega)$: (here and later $|\cdot|$ indicates the $n$-dimensional Lebesgue measure).
+Several kinds of distances have been proposed to establish quantitative isoperimetric inequalities of the type

-majorizes a power of such a distance.
-In 1989, Fuglede \cite{Fu89Transactions} used the Hausdorff distance of a set $\Omega$ from the ball of same volume centered at the barycentre of $\Omega$.
-He called it the uniform spherical deviation.
-He proved a series of inequalities for convex sets and nearly spherical sets, that is, star-shaped sets with respect to their barycentre (which may be taken to be 0) written as $\{y\in \R^n: y=tx(1+u(x)), x\in \mathbb{S}^{n-1}, t\in [0,1]\}$, where $u: \mathbb{S}^{n-1}\to \R$ positive Lipschitz, with $\norma{u}{L^{\infty}}\leq \frac{3}{20n}$ and $\norma{\nabla u}{L^\infty}\leq \frac 12$.
-The same inequalities hold for a more general family of sets, as showed in \cite{FGP}, where the minimum of the Hausdorff distance of a set $\Omega$ from the ball of same volume as $\Omega$, among all balls of $\R^n$, is used.
+In 1989, Fuglede \cite{Fu89Transactions} used the Hausdorff distance of a set $\Omega$ from the ball of same volume centered at the barycentre $x^G$ of $\Omega$.
+We recall that the barycenter of a set $\Omega$ is defined as $\displaystyle x^G=\frac{1}{|\Omega|}\int_{\Omega} x\,dx\,. $ He called it the \emph{uniform spherical deviation}.
+He proved a series of inequalities for convex sets and \emph{nearly spherical sets}, that is, star-shaped sets with respect to their barycentre (which may be taken to be 0) written as